-At Darrington C of E Primary, it is our intention that Geography is taught through topic work, as part of a whole school topic-based approach to teaching and learning.
-This enables teachers to forge cross curricular links giving a meaningful context for the learning.
-However, teachers make it explicit to children that they are learning geography skills and that they are being ‘Geographers’.
+At Darrington C of E Primary, it is our intention that Geography is taught through specific lessons.
+Work is blocked and is linked to other areas of the curriculum when appropriate.
+Teachers make it explicit to children that they are learning geography skills, knowledge and vocabulary and that they are being ‘Geographers’.

 Geography is important in our school as it provides a means of exploring, appreciating and understanding the world in which we live and how it has evolved.
 We explore the relationship between Earth and its people.
 It stimulates curiosity and imagination.
 Wherever possible, we aim to build upon the child’s ‘Personal Geography’ by developing geographical skills, understanding and knowledge through studying places and themes.